Uganda 5 Shillings Banknote – Face and Back

 The shield and two spears are said to represent the defense of the nation.
 The three images on the shield, from top to bottom represent the waves of the Lakes of Vitoria, the largest in Africa, and Albert, the endless sunshine of the land and the historic drum calling to meetings of ceremony and significance.
 The shield is above a green mound representing the fertility of the land, intersected by an image of the ever flowing Nile river.
 The shield is flanked by two birds.
 On the left (our right) is the crested crane, also the national bird of Uganda.
 On the right (our left) is the Ugandan kob, emblematic of the abundant wildlife of the land of Uganda.
 The banner reads “For God and for my Country”, the national motto.

 The reverse of our 5 shillings banknote features a woman harvesting a rich crop of coffee beans.
-It has appeared on several Ugandan banknotes.
+This beautiful image has appeared on several Ugandan banknotes, including the 1977 banknote of the same denomination and bearing the image of Idi Amin on the front.